Curtis McElhinney: Later career and retirement

 Prior to the 2018–19 season, on October 1, 2018, the Maple Leafs placed McElhinney on waivers after Garret Sparks won the backup goaltending job in the pre-season.
 His two-year tenure with the Maple Leafs ended as he was claimed by the Carolina Hurricanes the following day, in order to add depth after an injury to Scott Darling.
 McElhinney would go on to split most of the 2018–19 season in goal with Petr Mrázek.

-On May 1, 2019, McElhinney started for the Carolina Hurricanes in Game 3 of the Stanley Cup playoffs versus the New York Islanders in Round 2 making him the oldest goaltender to make his first career playoff start at 35 years and 343 days of age.
-On May 3, 2019, in Game 4, he helped to secure the franchise's first ever 4–0 sweep in the best-of-seven series.
+On May 1, 2019, McElhinney started for the Carolina Hurricanes in game three of the Stanley Cup playoffs versus the New York Islanders in round two making him the oldest goaltender to make his first career playoff start at 35 years and 343 days of age.
+On May 3, 2019, in game four, he helped to secure the franchise's first ever 4–0 sweep in the best-of-seven series.

 On July 1, 2019, McElhinney signed a two-year contract with the Tampa Bay Lightning.

-He was part of the 2020 and 2021 Stanley Cup-winning teams, spending most of those seasons as the backup to Andrei Vasilevskiy.
+He won the Stanley Cup in 2020 and 2021, spending his final two seasons with the team as the backup to Andrei Vasilevskiy.

 On September 25, 2021, McElhinney announced his retirement via Instagram.

+On October 9th, 2023 he became the Toronto Maple Leafs Director of Goaltending Development and Scouting.

+He has written a book about goaltending mindset called "The Crease Mindset" and has a goaltender mentorship program called Peak Performance Goaltending.